tkmagesh/Cisco-Go-Aug-2023/notes.md

     - The state of the application where the application execution cannot proceed any further
 - "recover()" can be used to gain access to the error that resulted in a panic
 - "panic()" can be used to programmatically create a panic

+## Pointers ##
+- Everything is a value in Go
+- Use pointers to send data around as references